jonathanJSM/jonathanJSM/README.md

 - I am not in the Team,I am the Team 🌱
 - Frontend or Backend ? 📀
 - I am the whole IT Department 🥷
-- etho 🎖️🎖️🎖️🎖️ Google + ChatGPT nala polachaen sir 🐔
+- Google, Stack overflow, ChatGPT are my perfect friends
 - can you hash MD5 256 Algorithmic Ciphers ?
 Yeet ^
-- LeetCode, hackerrank, GeekforGeeks is my PlayGround 🔥
+- Hackerrank, GeekforGeeks,Freecode camp is my PlayGround 🔥

 <br>
 <p align="center">